rapidsai/docs/resources/github-actions.md

 1. They must run in a container (i.e. `nvidia/cuda:11.8.0-base-ubuntu22.04`)
 2. They must set the {% raw %}`NVIDIA_VISIBLE_DEVICES: ${{ env.NVIDIA_VISIBLE_DEVICES }}`{% endraw %} container environment variable

+Due to our limited GPU capacity and the overhead associated with manually rotating self-hosted runner labels when GPU drivers are updated, there are no driver-specific self-hosted runner labels (e.g. `linux-amd64-gpu-t4-525-1`).

+Instead, the driver-version designators `earliest` and `latest` are used.
+The values of these designators represent the GPU driver version that RAPIDS uses for testing.

+The chart below will be kept up-to-date with the corresponding driver versions at any given time.

+Supported organizations will be notified whenever these versions are scheduled to be updated.

 {% include gpu-labels-table.html %}

 The GPU label names consist of the following components: